 Demonstrating his tactical flexibility, Müller eventually tucked in from the right flank - where he was chiefly used by Heynckes in the treble-winning season - but continued to provide goals on a regular basis, scoring 13 and setting up 11 as Bayern defended their league title in 2013/14.

-The summer of 2014 would see Müller join the hallowed inner circle of players to have won the Bundesliga, Champions League and FIFA World Cup - joining former Bayern legends such as his namesake Gerd Müller, Franz Beckenbauer and current president Uli Hoeneß.
+The summer of 2014 would see Müller join the hallowed inner circle of players to have won the Bundesliga, Champions League and FIFA World Cup - joining former Bayern legends such as his namesake Gerd Müller, Franz Beckenbauer and recently retired president Uli Hoeneß.
 Germany travelled to Brazil as one of the tournament favourites - and there was far greater expectation surrounding Müller, as winner of the 2010 Golden Boot.
 Neither would disappoint.

 Müller repeated his performance from South Africa with five more goals, including a hat-trick in the first game against Portugal and the opener in the incredible 7-1 demolition of hosts Brazil in the semi-finals.
 Club teammate Mario Götze may have got the winning goal in the final against Argentina, but Müller's top-scoring contribution for the world champions was recognised as he finished fifth in that year's FIFA Ballon d'Or vote.